 The process of compiling a standard TU involves several processing steps, among which is the inclusion of header files.
 When an

-#include directive is seen, the corresponding header file goes through a number of preprocessing phases (loading, character-mapping, tokenization, macro expansion, etc.) after which its contents are copied into the including TU.
+#include directive is parsed, the corresponding header file goes through a number of preprocessing phases (loading, character-mapping, tokenization, macro expansion, etc.) after which its contents are copied into the including TU.
 This is done recursively for all headers that are transitively included by the named header.

 A consequence of this compilation model is that all of the contents in the headers are included into the TU, even if only a single entity is actually referenced.
 Since header files generally include other header files, a substantial amount of code can be propagated by this inclusion chain into the final translation unit.